Maschinen Krieger ZbV 3000: Toys

 The franchise also contains a line of action and display figures.
 The Japanese hobby shop and toy company Yellow Submarine and garage kit maker Max Factory released several pre-finished figures in 1:35 and 1:16 scale.
 MediCom Toys included Chibi Ma.K. figures in their Kubrick line, plus two 1:6 SAFS figures with working lights and fully poseable pilot figures.

 Books

 Numerous sourcebooks and modeling guides that further flesh out the information in the series have been released.
 Hobby Japan published a compilation of the first 15 SF3D installments in 1983 and reprinted them in March 2010.
 Eventually, the magazine re-released all 43 installments in a slipcase compilation called "SF3D Chronicles" in August 2010, which organized the installments into two separate books: "Heaven" featuring articles on aerial models, and "Earth" for ground-based models.

 Model Graphix followed suit with their own line of sourcebooks, which provide tutorials from Yokoyama on how he makes his figures.
 Some sourcebooks also have custom decal sets.

+Miniature wargaming

+In 2019, Slave 2 Gaming gained the license to produce and sell 1:100 scale (15mm) metal and resin war gaming miniatures.
+This new range of Maschinen Krieger figures was given the name Ma.K in 15mm, so as to not complicate sales with customers, and rebrand the Ma.k name for the miniature wargaming world.

+The figures are designed and cast in Australia.
+They are sold exclusively through Slave 2 Gaming at this time due to the license agreement with Sensei Yokoyama.
+With the production of the miniatures, a set of gaming rules in the works, with the plan is to release all the current Maschinen Krieger models.